Main illustration: Kelsey Wroten

-As Educate was not just a new product for us, but a product category we didn’t have before, we hosted a webinar that goes even deeper.
+When we launched Articles, it was a product category we didn’t have before, so we hosted a webinar that went even deeper.
 It covered everything about using the product – from writing help content to inserting that content in conversations with customers.

-The internal goal we’ve set for attendees is that they will either have their articles viewed 20 times or will insert 3 articles in conversations.
-After both 2 and 8 weeks we see significant uplift for people who are invited, register and attend.
+The internal goal we set for attendees is that they would either have their articles viewed 20 times or would insert three articles in conversations.
+After both two and eight weeks, we saw significant uplift for people who were invited, register and attend.

 Invite new customers at the right time

 Once you know your activation criteria, you can use that to drive attendance at your webinar.
 For the dating app, this might be everyone everyone who has created a profile, but has not yet added their photo.

 “Don’t limit your invite list just to the customers who haven’t activated yet”

 We follow this pattern of “has done x, has not done y” all the time when inviting customers to activation webinars.
 It’s the key to prioritizing the right customers.
 For example, “has uploaded their photo, has not completed their profile”.
 These are the people who’ve shown some level of commitment (i.e., uploaded a photo) but have yet to activate (i.e., complete their profile).
 They’re far easier and likely to activate than those who haven’t done either.

 You’ll stay targeted and relevant if you invite the folks who’ve shown some level of intent, but haven’t gotten over the line.